 But there are also examples of medieval kings – sometimes highly successful ones – who were the only members of their family to hold the throne.
 Matthias Corvinus, king of Hungary from 1458–90, was a great patron of Renaissance culture, yet was unable to secure the succession of his illegitimate son.
 The same is true of John Balliol, king of Scots from 1292–96, although his son Edward Balliol did make a prolonged effort to take back his father’s throne in the following century.
-And then there’s Harold Godwinson, whose sons were unable to reverse the defeat at Hastings in 1066, despite invading England two years later.
+And then there’s Harold Godwinson, whose sons were unable to reverse the defeat at the battle of Hastings in 1066, despite invading England two years later.

 A successful dynasty needed to do three things.
 The first was to defend itself against rival dynasties, something John Balliol and Harold Godwinson failed to do.
 The second, and fundamental, task was to ensure biological survival.
 The third was to find ways of containing and controlling competition within the dynasty.